ganioc/html-stitch/README.md

 ### Usage Examples

 #### Default Options
 In this example, the default options are used to do something with whatever.
-So if the `testing` file has the content `Testing` and the `123` file had the content `1 2 3`, the generated result would be `Testing, 1 2 3.`
+'Stitch' task will scan all *.stitch src files. _*.stitch files will be considered as a template file, which will not be converted to html file. *.stitch files without a prefix '_'/underscore will be converted to html file and put into the destination directory. _*.stitch files can be nested within each other.
+Please don't make it a deadlock because of reference between each other.

 ```js
 grunt.initConfig({